f-dangel/wandb_preempt/example/README.md

 ## Training Script

-First up, we need to write a training script that we will sweep over, i.e. call with different hyper-parameters.
+First up, we need to write a training script that we will sweep over.
+The sweep will call this script with different hyper-parameters to find the hyper-parameters that work best.

 For demonstration purposes, we will train a small CNN on MNIST using SGD, and our goal is to find a good learning rate through random search using a `wandb` sweep.
 To keep things simple and cheap, we fix a batch size and use a (very) small number of epochs.
 Finally, we also use a learning rate scheduler and mixed-precision training with a gradient scaler.
-These are overkill for MNIST, of course.
-But we want to show how these need to be checkpointed.
+These are overkill for MNIST, of course, but important when training large models so we include them here to show how they are checkpointed too.
 In summary, we will call the training script using the following pattern:
 ```bash
 python train.py --lr=X
 ```
-with `X` some floating point number.
+with `X` being some floating point number that the sweep will search over.

-The training script also contains code to checkpoint the training loop at the end of an epoch whenever the Python process receives a `SIGUSR1` signal from the OS.
-Roughly speaking, we need to create a `Checkpointer` that is responsible for saving and storing checkpoints, listening to signals, and for initiating the job requeue on the cluster.
-Every time we call the checkpointer's `.step` function, it will save a checkpoint and check whether a signal has been sent that indicates we must pre-empt and requeue.
-For more details, please expand the code snippet.
+The training script also contains code to checkpoint the training loop at the end of an epoch, so we can resume training after our pre-emptable job is interrupted.
+Roughly speaking, we need to create a `Checkpointer` that is responsible for saving and storing checkpoints, listening to signals from the Slurm process, and for requeuing the job on the cluster if it runs out of time before it is finished.
+Every time we call the checkpointer's `.step` method, it will save a checkpoint and check whether a signal has been sent by Slurm that indicates our job is about to be killed and so we must preemptively halt it and requeue the job.
+For more details, please expand the code snippet below.

 /// details | Details of the training script `example/train.py` ([source](https://github.com/f-dangel/wandb_preempt/blob/main/example/train.py))
 ```py hl_lines="37-38 40-41"